Ern Malley hoax: Subsequent re-appreciation

 The Ern Malley affair was the century's greatest literary hoax not because it completely hookwinked [sic] Harris and not because it triggered off a story so rich in ironies and reversals.
 It was the greatest hoax because the creation of Ern Malley escaped the control of his creators and enjoyed an autonomous existence beyond, and at odds with, the critical and satirical intentions of McAuley and Stewart.
 They succeeded better than they had known, or wished.
 Malley's poems hold up to this day, eclipsing anything produced by any of the story's main protagonists in propria persona.

+In a 2026 Australasian Journal of Philosophy article, philosopher Andy Lamey defended editorial hoaxes, using the Ern Malley affair to argue that such deceptions can highlight deficient standards in a discipline without being inherently unethical.
+Lamey further contends that such hoaxes can possess unexpected aesthetic merit, showcasing originality or skillful performance, of which the Malley poems are a paradigm example.